prateek-77/PollsApp/README.md

 **Solution:** Our app will help voters to upload their ID info to the azure blockchain.
 All of the data will be encrypted & stored in multiple systems (Thanks to BlockChain tech.) & this will make it impossible to alter voter records.

+* **Idea 2**

+**Problem:** Fake News and Information casts a big impact on the voters.
+It leads to formation of a false opinion among the voters.
+Hence, probability of a non-worthy candidate getting elected becomes high.

+**Solution:** All the campaigners can register themselves on app, which would be connected to Azure Blockchain.
+Since blockchain is open and supports RTI, people can view the campaigning statements and verify whether it is false or not via the blockchain technology.

+* **Idea 3**

+**Problem:** Hacked Polling Machines.
+Hackers can target the software used by these machines, and then manipulate the vote count.

+**Solution:** After securing votes,the votes would also be fed to blockchain.
+Our app would generate a QR code for the blockchain vote node.
+This node is impossible to alter.
+Thus, after catsing votes voters can keep track of their votes via the QR code.